George Weston Limited

 George Weston Limited, often referred to as Weston or Weston's, is a Canadian holding company.
-Founded by George Weston in 1882, the company today consists of the Choice Properties real estate investment trust and Loblaw Companies Limited, Canada's largest supermarket retailer, in which it maintains a controlling interest.
+Founded by George Weston in 1882, the company consists of the Choice Properties real estate investment trust and Loblaw Companies Limited, Canada's largest supermarket retailer, in which it maintains a controlling interest.
 The company is majority owned by Wittington Investments, Ltd Canada, a holding company that the Weston family are the controlling share holders in.
 Retail brands include President's Choice, No Name and Joe Fresh.
 The former Weston Bakeries division, which owned the brands Wonder, Country Harvest, D'Italiano, Ready Bake and Gadoua, was sold off to FGF Brands in 2022.

 History

 Bread route

 In 1882, Toronto bread salesman George Weston, who got his start at the age of 12 as a baker's apprentice, went into business for himself when he bought a bread route from his employer, G.H.
 Bowen.
 Two years later, Weston bought out Bowen's Sullivan Street bakery and began baking and delivering his own bread.
 His first employee was Charles Upshall, another young baker, and the two worked long hours baking and delivering bread.

 Weston's business prospered, particularly with the development of his "Real Home Made Bread," made from a combination of Manitoba No. 1 Hard Wheat and Ontario Fall wheat.
 His bakery underwent at least four expansions.
 At a time when many bakers were reluctant to adopt new technology, believing it adversely affected the taste and quality of their bread, Weston began introducing modern equipment to automate the baking process.
 "He has not spared expense getting in the latest designs of machinery to mix his dough," proclaimed one newspaper ad.
 Eventually, he renamed his bakery on Sullivan Street the "G. Weston’s Bread Factory."